-The latest survey results suggest the industry still has a lot of work to do if we want to avoid more disputes, says Chris Scott
+According to Chris Scott, the latest survey results indicate that the industry still has a lot of work to do if we want to avoid more disputes.

-The NBS National Construction and Law Survey for 2013 is out, and shows that almost half of those taking part had experienced an upturn in disputes in the previous 12 months.
-Apparently some 81% of these disputes arose between the client and main contractor, and the assessment of delay, extension of time and contract variations were cited as the primary causes of contention.
+The 2013 NBS National Construction and Law Survey is now available, and it reveals that nearly half of those polled had experienced an increase in disputes in the previous year.
+Apparently, 81 percent of these disagreements arose between the client and the main contractor, with the assessment of delay, extension of time, and contract variations cited as the primary sources of contention.

-The survey also suggested that the use of industry-standard contracts was not increasing.
-Less than half of respondents used collaborative methods of contracting, and even those that did generally only used them 10% all the time.
+According to the survey, the use of industry-standard contracts is not increasing.
+Less than half of respondents used collaborative contracting methods, and even those who did used them only 10% of the time.

-I have to question some of this.
-The news that disputes are on the increase does not sit well with my experience of the construction sector in the North West of England, where I am told that the TCC Judges have less work and that arbitrators have more or less no work, with many not having seen an arbitration for years.
+I have to call some of this into question.
+The news that disputes are on the rise contradicts my observations of the construction industry in the North West of England, where I am told that TCC Judges have less work and arbitrators have little or no work, with many not having seen an arbitration in years.

 It is often said that if a tool is simple to use it is frequently employed.
 It is the same with contracts.
 They are not used enough because the industry standard documents are not readily available, are heavy reading, and when used, have attached the same volume of paper in amendments.